AdBOOST/documentation/_posts/2017-02-06-monitoring-tool.md

 ## Client Identifiers

+You should provide multiple account identifiers during the setup of your monitoring client.

+{% include image_tag.html url="/images/MonitoringAccounts.png" alt="Monitoring Accounts" style="" %}

-If you want to know how to manage connections of AdBOOST to external advertising networks, please refer to [External Advertiser Accounts guide]({% post_url 2017-02-26-external-advertiser-accounts %})
+To get to know how to manage connections of AdBOOST to external advertising networks and where to find these identifiers, please refer to [External Advertiser Accounts guide]({% post_url 2017-02-26-external-advertiser-accounts %})